Jay Allen Sanford 2 p.m., Dec. 5

 Influences: The Police, the Aggrolites, Diego Roots, Midnite, the Skatalites, Johnny Cash, the Graetful Dead, Pink Floyd

-No Kings is a four-piece progressive ska/surf band founded by former members of Subliminal Trip, including Joel Brust, Garrison Cyr, and Colin Holz (though Holz was only with No Kings a short time.
+No Kings is a four-piece progressive ska/surf band founded by former members of Subliminal Trip, including Joel Brust, Garrison Cyr, and Colin Holz (though Holz was only with No Kings a short time).
 "Our drummer, Rafa, is Brazilian, so pretty much the entire OB Brazlian population turns out to the local gigs, its awesome," said co-founder Joel Brust at the time.

 The band released their Die Like Dogs album in 2011, followed by the Anytime EP in April 2014.
 The latter features cover art by Tynell Marcelline.
 "When trying to find an artist for the cover," says Brust, "we were initally bombarded with submissions that featured the typical rasta, reggae, SoCal stuff, which to us, seems played out and tired and not reflective of our music.
 So we asked ourselves, what's a common theme in the songs?
 We realized a common theme in most of our songs is drinking, or something having to do with booze, so when we were pitched the bottle and shot glass for the art, we loved it and chose to use it for the cover."

 Their 2015 album Lowlifes and High Rollers was recorded and produced by their drummer's brother, Gab Scatolin, a successful producer and musician in San Paulo, Brazil.
 "This album has elements of punk, ska, surf, and reggae," says Brust.
 "Filling out some space on the keys will be Scott Inumberable of local bands 2000 Tons of TNT and Mochilero Allstars."